yalisommer/ViolenceNet/README.md

 ├── reformat_data.py
  </pre>

-Note: any aspects of the file structure that are not present (checkpoints/, logs/, code/3DCNN/3Dcnn_content_moderation/Output_videos) would be populated if the respective code is run.
+Note: Please add the Input_videos/ directory where indicated above.
+Any other aspects of the file structure that are not present (checkpoints/, logs/, code/3DCNN/3Dcnn_content_moderation/Output_videos) would be populated if the respective code is run.

 # Information and Instructions